mheberger/delineator/README.md

 (The web app is free and easy to use, and probably good enough for most users.)

+Capable of outputting to many formats, and includes a handy viewer for web browsers.

+In "low-resolution" mode, creates watersheds that include some area downstream of the outlet, because of the way the watershed is created by merging pre-existing unit catchments, from MERIT-Hydro vector watersheds GIS data from Princeton Univ.
+The errors average about 20 km², but can occasionally be much larger.
+For large watersheds, the area errors are trivial.
+However you may not like the "look" of the watershed -- when you zoom in, the boundary will not intersect the outlet as expected.

+Use "high-resolution" mode for greater accuracy, especially for smaller watersheds.
+This requires more input data and takes more time.
+To use detailed mode, you must first follow the directions to download MERIT-Hydro raster data from U. of Tokyo.

+For comments or questions, please contact the author: Matthew Heberger, matt@mghydro.com or create an Issue on the GitHub repo: https://github.com/mheberger/delineator

 # Using these scripts

 This repository includes sample data covering Iceland.
 To delineate watersheds in other locations, you will need to download datasets from MERIT-Hydro and MERIT-Basins.
 Instructions on how to get the data and run the script are provided below.